slowernews/wisdom-tldr/README.md

 Then, and only then, will you be fully equipped and able to serve others to your fullest capacity.
 -->

-> *'If you get a C or lower, I’ll buy you a present.
-If you score higher than that, I won’t buy you anything, because you won’t need it.'*

-> *'My advice is my autobiography instead of slogans.
-People relate better like that.' -- James Altucher*

 HOWEVER, some people are not ready to have a mentor and accept your vision.

 > *'Do not teach a starving man to fish.'*

 > *'Never waste your time trying to explain who you are to people who are committed to misunderstanding you.' -- Dream Hampton*

-HOWEVER, «givers» attract «takers».
+And «givers» attract «takers».
 Don't let them drain you, you're [free](#on-freedom) and you don't owe them anything.

 > *'You give people a hand, they rip your arm out.'*